QizhiPei/Awesome-Biomolecule-Language-Cross-Modeling/README.md

 ### Related Surveys & Evaluations
 * A Survey of Scientific Large Language Models: From Data Foundations to Agent Frontiers [Arxiv_2508](https://arxiv.org/abs/2508.21148)
 * From Generalist to Specialist: A Survey of Large Language Models for Chemistry [Arxiv_2412](https://arxiv.org/abs/2412.19994)
+* A Review of Large Language Models and Autonomous Agents in Chemistry [Arxiv_2407](https://arxiv.org/abs/2407.01603)
 * A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery [Arxiv 2406](https://arxiv.org/abs/2406.10833)
 * Bridging Text and Molecule: A Survey on Multimodal Frameworks for Molecule [Arxiv 2403](https://arxiv.org/abs/2403.13830)
 * Bioinformatics and Biomedical Informatics with ChatGPT: Year One Review [Arxiv 2403](https://arxiv.org/abs/2403.15274)